alanoursland/tr_xor/reports/abs1/abs1_discussion.md

 The only way for the model to output exactly zero is for the linear term $Wx + b$ to equal zero—i.e., for the input to lie **on the surface** defined by the affine equation.
 Therefore, the optimization objective naturally favors placing this surface through the class-0 inputs.
 Since those two points lie on a shared diagonal, and the class-1 inputs lie symmetrically across from it, this configuration also minimizes error for the `True` class by placing them at equal and maximal distance from the surface.

 Thus, the surface intersecting the `False` inputs is not just a convenient or likely solution—it is the **globally optimal configuration** for this architecture and task.
-This result reinforces the geometric consistency observed across successful runs and provides a formal basis for the behavior predicted by Prototype Surface Learning theory.
+This result reinforces the geometric consistency observed across successful runs and provides a formal basis for the behavior predicted by our prototype surface theory.